 Perhaps the hundreds of thousands of spectators who assemble on Saturday afternoon have little thought for the morals of the game; but the authorities have had to contend with many difficulties which they desire to remove.
 Their attitude towards this endeavour will be watched with earnest hope that they will evolve a scheme to raise the status of the professional and the game in its business aspect.”

 Now hypothetically speaking quite the crisis and world event would have to happen in order for players pay to be halted ever again.
 The likelihood of players pay being stopped though, when pigs fly.
 Plus players now and professional athletes in general sometimes have nothing to fall back onto when their playing career is over.
-This being quite a problem since some athletes genuinely don’t know what to do and become lost in their new non professional athlete lives.
-The ‘strong idea’ in the article that bluntly states a man playing football for eight months and having actual play only a few hours a week with the ‘remainder of a mans time is wasted as an asset to the community.’
-This being stated in any professional sports game would be blasphemous nowadays.
+Some athletes genuinely not knowing what to do and become lost in their new non professional athlete lives.
+The ‘strong idea’ in the article that bluntly states a man playing football for eight months and only playing football a few hours a week with the ‘remainder of a mans time is wasted as an asset to the community.’ would be blasphemous nowadays.

-Yet at the base of this article the idea that football and clubs were there to boost morale, bring communities together and provide a sense of escapism during war time is a good feeling.
-The purity which people argue has been lost in todays world of sport (however I think not completely) is 100% there.
+Lastly, at the base of this article the idea that football and clubs were there to boost morale, bring communities together and provide a sense of escapism during war time is wonderful.
+And that idea of sport and football being an escape from today’s problems is still very much there.